firxworx/vite-shadcn-workspace/packages/react-layout/README.md

 Package with React components related to application layout that may be used across multiple apps.

-This package depends on `@workspace/react-ui`.
+This package depends on components in `@workspace/react-ui`.

-This package is currently configured as a pure TypeScript package to use within the workspace.
+Currently configured as a pure TypeScript package to use within the workspace; refer to `exports` in `package.json`.

-A Vite configuration has been added to assist with development and to support the option to publish this package (additional configuration required).
-Run a build:
+A Vite configuration has been added to assist with development and to support the option to publish this package in future (with additional configuration required).
+To run a build:

 ```sh
 pnpm --filter @workspace/react-layout build
 ```

+Refer to `package.json` for all dependencies.
 Peer dependencies include:

 - `react-router-dom` for router-specific `NavLink` + `Link` components
 - `react-error-boundary` for implementing error boundaries and fallbacks

-Refer to `package.json` for all dependencies.

-Downstream projects powered by Vite should use a TypeScript path alias resolution plugin such as `vite-tsconfig-paths` or manually map the directory paths in their `vite.config.ts`.
+Downstream projects powered by Vite can use a TypeScript path alias resolution plugin such as `vite-tsconfig-paths` or manually map the directory paths in their `vite.config.ts`.

 ## Path Aliases & Subpath Imports

 The hash specifier `#` used as an import alias within this package is a requirement of [node subpath imports](https://nodejs.org/api/packages.html#subpath-imports) now supported in TypeScript v5.4+.

+A redundant TypeScript `paths` defition exists in `tsconfig.json` as a temporary measure to support tooling that lags behind in support for subpath imports.

 Refer to [docs/node-subpath-imports-and-aliases.md](../../docs/node-subpath-imports-and-aliases.md) for details.